BT EXPLAINER: Why the Black Sea corridor now rivals the Strait of Hormuz in strategic importance - BusinessToday

+A Turkish-operated crude oil tanker sailing under a foreign flag came under attack in the Black Sea near Istanbul on March 26.
+The incident took place roughly 33 km from the Bosphorus — a vital shipping corridor connecting the Black Sea to the Sea of Marmara and onward to the Mediterranean — just outside Turkish territorial waters.

+The vessel, flagged in Sierra Leone, was carrying Russian crude and is believed to have been nearly fully loaded, with close to one million barrels onboard.

 The world’s attention often focuses on the Strait of Hormuz as the most critical maritime choke point for global energy flows.
-But increasingly, analysts say the Black Sea is becoming an equally important strategic corridor—one that connects global markets to vast supplies of grain, fertilisers and energy exports from Eastern Europe and Russia.
+But increasingly, analysts say the Black Sea is becoming an equally important strategic corridor — one that connects global markets to vast supplies of grain, fertilisers and energy exports from Eastern Europe and Russia.

 Since the war between Russia and Ukraine escalated, the Black Sea has transformed from a commercial shipping hub into a contested maritime theatre, with attacks on ports, merchant vessels and oil logistics increasingly threatening global supply chains.